 Kentucky Oaks Racing Tips

-The best prep races for the Kentucky Oaks are the Ashland Stakes (G1) and the Fair Grounds Oaks (G2).
+The best prep races for the Kentucky Oaks are the Fair Grounds Oaks (G2) and the Ashland Stakes (G2).

 In recent years, the Fair Grounds Oaks has become an important prep race for the Kentucky Oaks, with winners Untapable (2014) and Believe You Can (2012) both winning at Fair Grounds before shipping in for the Oaks.
 Equally important is the Ashland Stakes at Keeneland, with Monomoy Girl (2018), Cathryn Sophia (2016), and Lovely Maria (2015) all using the Ashland as the prep for their Kentucky Oaks wins.
 It is important for handicappers to pay close attention to the results of those events when filling out a betting ticket for the race.